MysteryMachine/MysteryMachine/_posts/2014-07-21-introduction.markdown

 Phase One
 ---
 Natureza phase 1 will only involve building the basic Dwarf Fortress style gameplay that will be the base for the game.
 The initial bit of the game will involve primarily the initial bits of survival required to set up the society in the game.
-This will include:
+This will include

 *	The ability to harvest stone, wood, and plants
 *	The ability to turn these resources into structures
 *	The ability to build tools from these structures
 *	The ability to plant and harvest plants
 *	Villagers should be able to die from thirst, hunger, and cold

 Conclusion
 ---
 I'll be starting sometime this weekend!
 I'll be posting working builds on the blog for (probably no one) to test.
 When the game is adequately developed, I'll probably build some form of server-side saving, but, uh, until then, there will probably be no saving.
 The game will be very primitive for a while, probably past the jam.
-Along will the current version of the game attached, there will be interesting bits of code attached, along with a discussion.
+Along with the current version of the game attached, there will be interesting bits of code attached, along with a discussion.

 Thanks for reading!